techzizou/yolov4-custom_Training/README.md

 The **yolov4** folder in this repository contains the 4 custom files needed. (i.e. **yolov4-custom.cfg**, **obj.data**, **obj.names** and **process.py**) except **obj.zip**(labeled images)

-I have shared my labeled custom mask dataset **obj.zip** file on the following links.
+I have shared my labeled custom mask dataset **obj.zip** file on the following link.
 You can download it from here.

 https://drive.google.com/file/d/15HYpPsT-GTWO8vIVOrVnHlBkJ_MdWJza/view?usp=sharing

 The **obj.zip** file contains 1510 images along with their YOLO labeled text files.
 I have labeled around 1350 of these and downloaded 149 labeled images from roboflow.
 I have given the links for my dataset sources at the bottom.

-This dataset has mostly close-up images (around 1300) and very few long-shot images (around 200).
+**This dataset has mostly close-up images (around 1300) and very few long-shot images (around 200).
 If you want to download more long-shot images, you can search for datasets online.
 There are many sites where you can find more datasets.
 Check out my Medium article below for links to these sites.
 I have also given a few links for mask datasets.
 Some of them have more than 10,000 images.
 You can add your own images and their YOLO labeled text files to the dataset.
-Try to find good quality images.
+Try to find good quality images.**

 **<ins>NOTE</ins>** : The **yolov4-custom.cfg**, **obj.data**, and **obj.names** files are customized for the 2 classes I am working with. (i.e. "with_mask" & "without_mask").
 You can edit these files for your custom objects.